groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-04-12-implement-page-rotation-when-converting-to-pdf/index.md

 url: /2019/04/12/implement-page-rotation-when-converting-to-pdf/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Conversion for Java']
-categories: ['GroupDocs.Conversion for Java', 'GroupDocs.Conversion Product Family']
+categories: ['GroupDocs.Conversion Product Family']
 ---

 Its time to augment your document conversion experience.
 You will be pleased to hear the new features, improvements and bug fixes that we'r going to elaborate in this blog post.
 Did you ever think of converting and rotating a document at the same time?
 We make your wish come true with this month's release of GroupDocs.Conversion for Java [19.4](https://docs.groupdocs.com/display/conversionjava/GroupDocs.Conversion+for+Java+19.4+Release+Notes).